-The amendments are effective for annual reporting periods beginning on or after January 1, 2022.
 The Group will apply these amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments.
+The Group recorded provision for onerous contracts amounting to \$1.03 million in 2022 as an impact of applying the amendments (see Notes 4 and 18).

-- Annual Improvements to PFRSs 2018-2020 Cycle - Amendments to PFRS 1, First-time Adoption of Philippines Financial Reporting Standards, Subsidiary as a first-time adopter
+- Annual Improvements to PFRSs 2020-2022 Cycle - Amendments to PFRS 1, First-time Adoption of Philippines Financial Reporting Standards, Subsidiary as a first-time adopter